 The company finds it imperative to produce exciting, live productions of Shakespeare’s works at various sites throughout the city – from traditional theatres to nontraditional spaces – to give access to both new and conventional theatre audiences, while highlighting Detroit’s vast array of historical structures, venues and parks.
 This site-specific template has created a movement of new audiences for classical theatre in the city of Detroit and challenged the status quo as it concerns Shakespeare’s canon.

-For the past 4 years, we have been focused on the development and activation of our Shakespeare STEAM programming, introducing the Science of Lighting a production, the Technology of Sound Design, the Engineering of a form, the Art of classical performance and the Mathematics of building a set to our future audience, students in grades 3 to 12.
+For the past 4 years, we have been focused on the development and activation of our Shakespeare STEAM programming in schools, introducing the Science of Lighting a production, the Technology of Sound Design, the Engineering of a form, the Art of classical performance and the Mathematics of building a set to our future audience, students in grades 3 to 12.
 However, we are proud to announce our return to professional programming with The Complete Works of William Shakespeare Abridged/Revised in May 2022, a co-production with the African-American Shakespeare Company (by way of San Francisco, California).

 Shakespeare in Detroit is a nonprofit organization that enhances and supports the cultural, educational and financial growth of Detroit with professional theatre created through a conscious lens of equity, diversity and inclusion.